Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add the Enigma Berry to the game as well as a way to change between all the versions
  - Add new maps for the Legendary Trainers
  - Add events for all Legendary Pokemon
- - Make Ganlon-Petaya berries obtainable from the Berry Master wife after beating the Elite Four
  - Improve Secret Bases to allow for more than 16 decorations per base
  - Modify Altering Cave to give all the types of Unown on rotation
  - Sky Pillar will have a second wild encounter table for the Post-Game, which will include non-Hoenn Pokemon
- - The Meteorite Key Item now allows to Forme change Deoxys (It can no longer be turned in to Professor Kozmo)
+ - The Meteorite Key Item now allows to Forme change Deoxys (Professor Kozmo will give it back after researching it a bit)
  - Make a second encounter table for Route 123 to have one for the sea of the route and one for the pond
  - Make a second encounter table for Route 134, to vary between surfing/fishing from Slateport or Pacifidlog
  - Add a pocket in the bag for Medicine, Held Items and Evolution Items
  - Bag expansion: Make it possible to store at least 1 of each item in the bag (Currently at 93, need to be 139 in total between the new pockets added)
  - Allow player to change name or gender/sprite at any point
  - Defeating a Trainer in a Secret Base will give the player a reward
+ - Add a random set of special trainers that can appear with their own secret bases in a game that hasn't mixed records?
  - Add a way to earn all missing Ribbons
  - Pressing L on the overworld will bring out a list of registered items (up to 10)
  - Pressing R on the overworld will bring out a list of useful things (toggle auto run, Sweet Scent (If an appropiate mon exists in party), consumables like Repels, etc)